tracespace/gerber-to-svg/packages/gerber-to-svg/README.md

 live in dist/, and the command line utility lives in bin/.

 ### unit testing
-This module uses mocha and shouldjs for unit testing.
+This module uses mocha and chai for unit testing.
 To run the tests once, run `$ gulp test`.
 To run the tests automatically when source or tests change, run `$ gulp testwatch`.

 There's also a visual test suite.
 Run `$ gulp testvisual` and point your browser